maheshsabnis/Blazmeanbatch3/Assignments.md

 # Date: 26-11-2021
 1. Using react-router-dom version 5.3.0 design a single Page Application as follows
-    - npm install --save react-eouter-dom@5.3.0
+    - npm install --save react-router-dom@5.3.0
     - When the application is loaded, the 'IdentityComponent' MUST be display
         - The IdentityComponent will provide following two facilities
             - UI for RegisterNewUser
             - UI for LoginUser
-2. Once the User is successfully, the user can access Links for performing
+2. Once the User is successfully, the user can acc ess Links for performing
     - CRUD Operations on Department
     - CRUD Operations on Employees